Karl Burns: Musical career

-In October 2024, Martin Bramah posted a surprise recent photo with Burns on his Facebook; it has been later revealed that Burns came back in touch with Bramah via email after reading an article about Bramah's new band House of All, which also includes ex-Fall members Steve and Paul Hanley, Simon Wolstencroft and Pete Greenway.
-According to Bramah, Burns was now "tee total, drug-free, [quit smoking and became] really healthy"; he still played drums an hour a day in his bedroom, but "didn’t want to just jam with any old band, because he’s got standards".
+In October 2024, Martin Bramah posted a surprise recent photograph with Burns on his Facebook page; it was later revealed that Burns got back in touch with Bramah via email after reading an article about Bramah's new group House of All, which also includes ex-Fall members Steve and Paul Hanley, Simon Wolstencroft and Pete Greenway.
+According to Bramah, Burns was now "teetotal, drug-free, [quit smoking and became] really healthy"; he still played drums an hour a day in his bedroom, but "didn’t want to just jam with any old band, because he’s got standards".
 Burns then was invited to join the band as a third drummer alongside Wolstencroft and Paul Hanley in a rotating dual-drumming line-up.
 He contributed to House of All's third album, House of All Souls, released in February 2025, and made his first live appearances since 1998 with the band on their tour in support of the record.